 1.2 Microsoft Teams [Get Microsoft Team]

 Microsoft Teams is the main competitor of Slack.
-If you are using Office 365 in your organization then I recommend you going with Microsoft Teams as the integration is seamless.
+If you are using Office 365 in your organization, I recommend you go with Microsoft Teams as the integration is seamless.

-According to TechAgainstCoronaVirus.com, Microsoft is offering a free six-month trial globally for a premium tier of Microsoft Teams.
+According to TechAgainstCoronaVirus.com, Microsoft is offering a free six-month trial globally for Microsoft Teams’ premium tier.
 The tier was originally designed to enable hospitals, schools, and businesses in China to get up and running quickly on Microsoft Teams, and that tier is now available globally.

-Before going with Slack we’ve used Skype for all our team communication and conference needs.
-Now we are using it to keep contacts with external contractors and customers.
+Before going with Slack, we’ve used Skype for all our team communication and conference needs.
+Now we are using it to keep in contact with external contractors and customers.

-You can use Skype for free, or you can purchase “Skype credits”, which allow you to receive and make calls to landlines and cell phones from your Skype account.
-It comes with apps for Windows, Linux, macOS, iOS and Android or you can use it from the browser with some functions limited.
+You can use Skype for free or purchase “Skype credits,” which allow you to receive and make calls to landlines and cell phones from your Skype account.
+It comes with apps for Windows, Linux, macOS, iOS, and Android, or you can use it from the browser with some functions limited.

 2. Conference Tools

-When working remotely is important to keep your team aligned with the organization goals.
+When working remotely is important to keep your team aligned with the organization’s goals.

 2.1 Zoom [Get Zoom]